 We would like to study the following situation.
-Let $S^1$ be a circle of circumference 1 on which n intervals of length $0 \leq \alpha \leq 1$ are dropped with uniform probability.
-This situation looks like too complicated at first so we are first working with a 'discretized' version of this problem.
+Let S^1 be a circle of circumference 1 on which n intervals of length $0 \leq \alpha \leq 1$ are dropped with uniform probability.
+This situation looks like too complicated at first so we will start with a 'discretized' version of this problem.